Countershading

 This type of coloring represents the wild type in dogs and many other animals.
 We don’t know the function of countershading is[2].
 A common theory explains countershading as an adaptation that counterbalances the body’s shadow and provides camouflage[1].

 But countershading might have different or additional functions.
-Maybe more pigment on the upper side gives more protection from sunlight.
+Maybe more pigment on the upper side simply gives more protection from sunlight.
 But we really don’t know for now.

 Countershading in Dogs